Joel-HsienChi/-----/Project_Folder/Project_Space/Text_Folder/readme.md

         1. Edit the database information located in: class MySQL_function() --> def connect_to_database(self)

-        2. Run the program and check the "Admin mode" checkbox, then Login with following id and password:
+        2. For the first time running the program, please check the "Admin mode" checkbox, then Login with following id and password:
                         ID:         "ADMIN"
                         PASSWORD:   "Point1"